 The CloudFormation template, when launched, performs the following steps:

 - Create a CrossAccount IAM role, with the specific permissions required to protect and recover Amazon EC2 and Amazon EBS, in the specified customer account.

 - Grant the Rubrik AWS account access to the newly-created role as a trusted entity.

 - Send the Rubrik AWS account an Amazon Simple Notification Service (SNS) notification about the new role with the role’s Amazon Resource Number (ARN).

 - Rubrik will create a new IAM user dedicated to the customer account, which Rubrik Polaris will use to assume the new role when needed.

 Automate Security Best Practices

-Launching the CloudFormation template from the Polaris dashboard starts up the AWS CloudFormation console and prompts the user to actually run the template.
-Running the template creates the CrossAccount IAM role, which will be assumed by a rubrik-polaris user in order to protect AWS resources.
+Launching the CloudFormation template from the Rubrik Polaris dashboard starts up the AWS CloudFormation console and prompts the user to actually run the template.
+Running the template creates the CrossAccount IAM role, which will be assumed by a Rubrik polaris user in order to protect AWS resources.

-A second policy establishes the set of permissions required for Polaris to manage AWS native protection.
+A second policy establishes the set of permissions required for Rubrik Polaris to manage AWS native protection.

-An Amazon SNS notification is then sent to Polaris and the CrossAccont IAM role ARN is populated and stored in the Polaris account.
+An Amazon SNS notification is then sent to Rubrik Polaris and the CrossAccont IAM role ARN is populated and stored in the Rubrik Polaris account.